cartonmarkup/cssCarton/README.md

   * font-size (_cell)

 # Browser compatibility
-Every browser that can handle display: inline-block; or is an Internet Explorer newer than 5 ( the truth is I haven't tested below 6 ) should support this framework.
+Every browser that can handle display: inline-block; or is an Internet Explorer more recent than version 5 ( the truth is I haven't tested below 6 ) should support this framework.
-To support older versions of Internet Explorer than 8 you  need to bind the extra file ie7ie6_carton.css to you documents head:
+To support older versions of Internet Explorer than 8 you have to link to the extra file ie7ie6_carton.css to you documents head:

     <link href="carton.css" rel="stylesheet"  type="text/css">
     <!--[if lt IE 8]><link href="ie7ie6_carton.css" rel="stylesheet" type="text/css"><![endif]-->

 # tags.css
-In this file you can ( hopefully ) find all Tags modern browsers support and a discription what they are used to be.
-I hope that will support you on building symantic page layouts.
-Also I think it is alway a good idear to define some defaults for your design and this is a good place to start.
+In this file you can ( hopefully ) find all Tags modern browsers support and a description what they are used for.
+I hope this will help you with building symantic page layouts.
+In addition, I think it is alway a good idea to define some defaults for your design and this is a good place to start.

 # Reset
-By default I added Eric Meyer's [CSS reset](http://meyerweb.com/eric/tools/css/reset/) because I found it usefull to have a simple at the scratch, but cssCarton doesn't necesary need this special reset file or any css reset file to work.
-It's also an extra.
-Feel free to remove or replace it with the reset you prefere.
+By default I added Eric Meyer's [CSS reset](http://meyerweb.com/eric/tools/css/reset/) because I found it useful to have a clean start, but cssCarton doesn't necessarily need this reset or any other css reset in order to work.
+Feel free to remove or replace it with the reset you prefer.

 # Licence
 ???